Build the future at Clackamas Community College

 Step out of the traditional classroom and into a hands-on workspace with advanced machinery that's designed to simulate real-world work settings.
 Learn all the skills you need to make a big impact in a career that's engaging and continually evolving.

-CCC's Industrial Technology Center and Automotive programs have some of the best facilities in the Pacific Northwest.
+CCC's Industrial Technology and Automotive programs have some of the best facilities in the Pacific Northwest.
 These programs house state-of-the-market machinery, robotics, tools and more.
 The spaces are large, full of natural light and classes are led by faculty with decades of experience - making it a one-of-a-kind learning environment.
 You'll also get the chance to work closely with your peers on in-depth projects.

-Take your place in the workforce or advance your skills in your current job with programs you can complete in as as little as one year.
+Take your place in the workforce or advance your skills in your current job with programs you can complete in as little as one year.

 Industrial Technology and Automotive Programs

 Associate of Applied Science Degrees - Two Years to Complete

 Certificate Programs - One Year to Complete

 Career Pathway Certificates of Completion Programs - Less Than One Year to Complete

 In a partnership with the Oregon Institute of Technology (OIT), CCC offers transferable coursework and transfer pathways such as Manufacturing Engineering Technology, Electronics Engineering Technology, and Technology and Management.

 You don't have to have your career goals figured out yet.
 Start with foundations like basic electricity and industrial safety and see where a Clackamas Community College education in the fields of industrial technology and automotive can take you.